mklabs/h5bp-build-script-tags/readme.md

 `./bin/h5bp-cake` script so that you can call `h5bp-cake` from anywhere on your system.

-Then, you'll need to install the dependencies for the tasks in this
+Then, you'll need to install the dependencies for the `tasks/` in this
 repository:

-    git clone mklabs/h5bp-script-tags
+    git clone mklabs/h5bp-build-script-tags
-    cd h5bp-script-tags
+    cd h5bp-build-script-tags
     npm install

 ## Example

 This repo is mainly an example.

+...

 ## Processors